Our Story

 A Branch in Ireland

 Warnborough University was incorporated in 1997 to offer online and distance learning programmes leading to degrees at all levels.
 It was renamed Warnborough College Ireland in 2006 to meet accreditation requirements.
-It celebrated its 20th anniversary in 2017.
+It celebrated its 25th anniversary in 2022.

-Warnborough College Ireland has been active in transnational ERASMUS+ projects with university and other partners, including the €1 million Pro-VET project to professionally-develop over 450 VET teachers across Russia and Serbia.
+Warnborough College Ireland has been active in transnational ERASMUS+ projects with universities and partners around the world.
 These partnerships have led to other opportunities for collaboration and will drive the College forward in its mission.

 Warnborough in Canterbury